 2.2.
-Harmonised data collection: Authorised Undertakings & OTTs
+Report on harmonised collection of data from Authorised Undertakings and OTTs

 In 2015, BEREC assessed the potential to conduct a European benchmarking of OTT indicators.
-In that report, the majority of NRAs stated that European benchmarks of unmanaged OTT services are needed, particularly regarding services with functionalities similar to electronic communication services, such as unmanaged VoIP and instant messaging.
-In 2016, in its report on OTT services (BoR (16) 37) BEREC identified the need for the ECN/S Framework review to address the absence of legal competences for NRAs to seek information from providers of OTT services.
-In some cases there is a short term need for evidence in order to inform national regulatory decisions.
-Because of this, and given the limited possibilities to gather information directly from all appropriate providers, it may be necessary that the European Commission, in collaboration with BEREC, improves the tools they are currently using to gather information on penetration rates (Eurobarometer and Eurostat's Information Society Statistics).
+In that report, the majority of NRAs stated that European benchmarks of unmanaged OTT services are needed, particularly regarding services with functionalities similar to electronic communication services, such as unmanaged Voice over Internet Protocol and instant messaging.
+In 2016, in its report on OTT services (BoR (16) 37), BEREC identified the need for the ECN/ECS Framework review to address the absence of legal competences for NRAs to seek information from providers of OTT services.
+In some cases, there is a shortterm need for evidence in order to inform national regulatory decisions.

+Because of this, and given the limited possibilities to gather information directly from all appropriate providers, it may be necessary that the European Commission, in collaboration with BEREC, to improve the tools they are currently using to gather information on penetration rates (Eurobarometer and Eurostat's Information Society Statistics).
 Subsequently, in 2017 BEREC conducted an exchange with the European Commission and Eurostat regarding the urgent need for evidence that helps inform European policies (telecoms regulation, e-privacy, etc.) and national regulatory decisions in the development of over-the-top (OTT) communication services area.

 The intention of this project is to publish a report on what types of data would be advantageous to collect in a harmonised way and to potentially develop a template for such data collection.
-In other words, what is the scope of data that should be gather from Authorised Undertakings and OTTs that might be the subject of a BEREC data collection questionnaire?
-In light of this report, BEREC could consider developing guidelines on the collection of data from OTT service providers, including indicators and data definitions, enforcement of obligations to provide data and cooperation amongst NRAs in sharing of data when OTTs established in one Member State provide services in another.
+In other words, what is the scope of data that should be gathered from Authorised Undertakings and OTTs that might be the subject of a BEREC data collection questionnaire?
+In light of this report, BEREC could consider developing guidelines on the collection of data from OTT service providers (including indicators and data definitions), on enforcement of obligations to provide data and cooperation among NRAs in sharing of data when OTTs established in one Member State provide services in another.
 BEREC could then potentially develop its template for a questionnaire on the harmonised collection of data from both Authorised Undertakings and OTT operators.